 Absences from lab will be handled following the above policy, but hours missed from lecture and lab will not be combined to penalize the student.
 Make-up work may be required for absences in order to ensure that students acquire information and skills presented during their absence.
-Students must notify the PTA office in advance whenever tardiness or absence is unavoidable.
+Students must notify the instructor (message on office phone or email) PRIOR to class starting, whenever tardiness or absence is unavoidable.

 Students should not schedule travel events during any class day from the first day of the semester to the last day of finals per the college calendar.
-Students who plan travel and miss course content or exams will receive a grade of 0 unless prior written approval is given by the faculty for an excused reason (i.e. death in the family, etc.).
+Students who plan travel and miss course content or exams will receive a grade of 0 unless prior written approval is given by the faculty for an excused reason (ie death in the family, etc.).